0BAB1/HOLY_CORE_COURSE/tutorial.md

 | binary | 111111111100 | 01001        | 010    | 00110        | 0000011 |
 | Value  | -4           | 9 (as in x9) | 2 (lw) | 6 (as in x6) | I-type  |

-## 1.1 : What do we need
+## 1.1 : What do we need to implement that ?

-Before doing any actual hardware digital interpretation of this instruction, the lecture tells us what we need first :
+Before doing any actual hardware digital interpretation of this instruction, the lecture tells us what we first need some basic logic blocks :

 - A register file
 - An instruction memory